brigadecore/brigade-noisy-neighbor/README.md

 ```

 Besides subscribing to noise events, this project definition also embeds a
-`brigade.js` script that will handle such events with a single job that sleep
+`brigade.js` script that will handle such events with a single job that sleeps
 for five seconds.

 Submit this project to Brigade: